AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 comments: True
 ---

 This is a small guide which should get you quickly up and running with analysing and visualising your data using Python.
-I'm gonna cover everything from setting up your Python environment to analysing your to fitting and visualizing some crazy function to your data.
+I'm gonna cover everything from setting up your Python environment, over analysing your data, to fitting some crazy function.
 I try to explain everything in a way that no real prior programming skills are needed to follow along.
-After reading you gonna be able to discover the amazing world of Scientific Python all on your own.
+After reading, you gonna be able to discover the amazing world of Scientific Python all on your own.

-First a brief word about what Python is and why it is a adequate tool to analyse scientific data.
+First a brief word about what Python is and why it is a adequate tool for analysing scientific data.

 Python is a very powerful dynamic [object oriented](http://en.wikipedia.org/wiki/Object-oriented_programming) programming language.
 It is the engine which drives some of your favourite tools; for example Sublime Text, Blender, and even parts of Google and Youtube.
 Modularity allows Python to be used in Web Programming, GUI Development, Software Development, System Administration and of course Scientific and Numerical Computation.
 The specific Python modules we are interested in today are called Numpy, SciPy, Matplotlib, and Pandas.
 They transform Python from being just a great programming language to being a data-analysis powerhouse comparable to Matlab.